 Define Okta sign-on policies

-- From the admin dashboard, navigate to Security > AuthenticationAuthentication is distinct from authorization, which is the process of giving individuals access to system objects based on their identity.
+- From the Admin Console, navigate to Security > AuthenticationAuthentication is distinct from authorization, which is the process of giving individuals access to system objects based on their identity.
 Authentication merely ensures that the individual is who he or she claims to be, but says nothing about the access rights of the individual.
 Authentication methods and protocols include direct auth, delegated auth, SAML, SWA, WS-Fed, and OpenID Connect. > Sign On.

 - Select an existing rule or create a new rule for end users.